As digital commerce continues to grow, merchants face an increasingly harsh reality: so, too, does the opportunity for fraud.

 - Using phishing schemes on customers to get account information

-Account takeover fraud is essentially a form of identity theft.
-Once into the account, fraudsters can change account information, make purchases, and even withdraw funds depending on the features associated with the e-commerce site.
+ATO fraud is essentially a form of identity theft.
+Once in the account, fraudsters can change account information, make purchases, and even withdraw funds depending on the features associated with the site.

-Account takeover fraud can severely damage the reputation of an e-commerce retailer.
-Once customers feel as though their account information can’t be properly protected, the chances of them purchasing from you again are slim to none.
+Not only is ATO damaging to your customer, but it can also severely damage the reputation of an e-commerce retailer.
+Once customers feel their account information can’t be properly protected, the chances of them purchasing from you again are slim to none.